 Day 2 in London:

-Buckingham Palace is the primary residence of the Queen of England.
 Swing by here to see the changing of the guard at 11 am every morning.
-Tours of Buckingham Palace aren’t possible, but it’s worth visiting for many to get an iconic London photo.
+Tours of Buckingham Palace aren’t typically possible, but it’s worth visiting to get an iconic London photo.

 Westminster Abbey is an impressive Gothic abbey that dates back to the 9th century.
 Along with St. Paul’s Cathedral, this is where the English monarchy is coronated, and also where many of the nation’s biggest weddings and funerals take place.
 Isaac Newton, Charles Darwin, and many English royals are buried here.